Sodium bisulfate: Uses

 It is highly toxic to certain echinoderms, but fairly harmless to most other life forms; so it is used in controlling outbreaks of crown-of-thorns starfish.

 Sodium bisulfate was the primary active ingredient in the toilet bowl cleaners Vanish and Sani-Flush, both now discontinued.

 In the textiles industry, it is sometimes applied to velvet cloth made with a silk backing and a pile of cellulose-based fiber (rayon, cotton, hemp, etc.) to create "burnout velvet": the sodium bisulfate, when applied to such a fabric and heated, causes the cellulose-based fibers to become brittle and flake away, leaving burned-out areas in the finished material, usually in attractive patterns.

 Sodium bisulfate is the active ingredient in some granular poultry litter treatments used to control ammonia.
 Sodium bisulfate has also been shown to significantly reduce the concentration of Campylobacter and Salmonella in chicken houses.

-Sodium Bisulfate is sometimes used as the active ingredient in flocculant tablets, a step in soil and water quality test kits.
+Sodium bisulfate is sometimes used as the active ingredient in flocculant tablets, a step in soil and water quality test kits.

 In food

 Sodium bisulfate is used as a food additive to leaven cake mixes (make them rise) as well as being used in meat and poultry processing and most recently in browning prevention of fresh-cut produce.
 Sodium bisulfate is considered generally recognized as safe (GRAS) by the FDA and has been named to the EPA Safer Choice Safer Chemicals Ingredients List.
 The food-grade product also meets the requirements set out in the Food Chemicals Codex.
 It is denoted by E number E514ii in the EU and is also approved for use in Australia, New Zealand, Canada, and Mexico. where it is listed as additive 514.
 Food grade sodium bisulfate is used in a variety of food products, including beverages, dressings, sauces, and fillings.
 It has many synonyms including bisulfate of soda, sodium acid sulfate, mono sodium hydrogen sulfate, sodium hydrogen sulfate, sodium hydrosulfate, and sulfuric acid sodium salt (1:1).

-Sodium bisulfate is considered natural by the Grocery Manufacturers Association (GMA) since it is made from minerals.
-However, all commercially available sodium bisulfate is produced from sulfuric acid synthesized from elemental sulfur via the contact process.

 Sodium bisulfate lowers the pH without creating a sour taste, and has been used in the place of citric, malic, or phosphoric acids that are commercially available, and it can also be used as an anti-browning agent.